-Amenities and Public Space Recommendation #2: Improve pedestrian and bicycle connections between Downtown, Eastside Area neighborhoods, and the Salado Creek Greenway to connect the special places in the area.
+Amenities and Public Space Recommendation #2: Improve pedestrian and bicycle connections between Downtown, Eastside Community Area neighborhoods, and the Salado Creek Greenway to connect special places in the area.

-Downtown San Antonio's abundance of cultural, retail, and park amenities should be more accessible to Eastside residents.
-Similarly, there are opportunities to improve Eastside Area residents' access to the Salado Creek Greenway.
-Sherman Street between I-37 and Walters Street, and Menger Creek through the fairgrounds offer unique opportunities to create continuous pedestrian and bicycle trails connecting the Eastside Area with these special places and others such as the Hayes Street Bridge, Lockwood Park, N New Braunfels Avenue businesses, and East Meadows area amenities such as the Bibliotech, Phillis Wheatley Park, and the Greenies Urban Farm.
-The Amenities and Public Space Framework Map (See Figure 22) illustrates this conceptual connection and others.
+Downtown San Antonio's abundance of cultural, retail, and park amenities should be more accessible to Eastside Area residents.
+Similarly, there are opportunities to improve residents' access to the Salado Creek Greenway.
+For example, a trailhead was established at Dafoste Park that connects to the Salado Creek Greenway and although it is easily accessible for residents north of Aransas Avenue and Barlow, it is more challenging to access for residents south of Barlow.
+Access to this portion of the trail between the trailhead and Salado Creek should be enhanced.
+Sherman Street between Pine Street and Walters Street, and Menger Creek through the Freeman Coliseum fairgrounds offer unique opportunities to create continuous pedestrian and bicycle trails connecting the Eastside Area with these special places and others such as the Hays Street Bridge, Lockwood-Dignowity Park, North New Braunfels Avenue businesses, and East Meadows area amenities such as the BiblioTech East, Phillis Wheatley Park, and the Greenies Urban Farm.
+The Amenities and Public Space Framework Map illustrates this conceptual connection and others.

-Amenities and Public Space Recommendation #3: Invest in tree canopy and green infrastructure to achieve multiple community goals.
+Amenities and Public Space Recommendation #3: Invest in tree canopy and green stormwater infrastructure to achieve multiple community goals.

-The Eastside Community Area lies across the San Antonio River Watershed and the Salado Creek Watershed boundary, dividing the areas that drain rain water to each stream.
+The Eastside Community Area lies across the San Antonio River Watershed and the Salado Creek Watershed boundary, dividing the areas that drain rainwater to each stream.
 Using rain gardens, bioswales, and street trees to slow and clean water before it flows into drainage pipes and streams reduces the cost of managing stormwater, and provides a variety of other community benefits such as: